 Rudy Giuliani, Trump’s personal lawyer, has reportedly pushed for Ukraine to investigate Trump’s political opponents, including Biden.

-Giuliani has pressed for Ukraine to investigate whether Ukrainian officials took steps to damage Trump’s 2016 campaign, and whether Biden may have improperly tried to assist his son Hunter’s gas business in Ukraine, according to The New York Times.
+Giuliani has pressed for Ukraine to investigate whether officials there took steps to damage Trump’s 2016 campaign, and whether Biden may have improperly tried to assist his son Hunter’s gas business in Ukraine, according to The New York Times.

 What are Democrats doing?